stepons/jrfolio/content/posts/cycling_in_weather.md

 Let’s compare averages across all wet and dry days.
 The average of Total cycles for all dry days is 19 and this number drops by 4 on wet days, so a 22% decrease.
 (For some context to this figure the TfL data gives conditions for each 15 minute count and has a number of descriptors.
 I included any that indicated that it was actually raining at the time, such as ‘light rain’ or ‘drizzle’, but did not include those that indicated intermittent rain, like ’showers’ or ‘light showers’.)

-So wet weather cuts rider numbers by 22%, whereas the difference rider numbers over a range of 20 degrees is 9%.
+So wet weather cuts rider numbers by 22%, whereas the change in rider numbers over a range of 20 degrees is 9%.

 The comparatively large effect of rain can in part be explained by there being more than seven dry days for every wet day so there is not a big incentive to investing in waterproofs, which are sometimes imperfect and then have to be dried out at work.